 Disc Rating: 7/10

-The Blu-ray release features a lossless 5.1 channel DTS-HD Master Audio soundtrack on both versions of the film.
-This multichannel soundtrack makes a wonderful compliment to the movie and delivers a crisp, clean and quite active audio presentation throughout.
-It takes full advantage of all five available channels in order to send the marvelous soundtrack selections, along with plenty of nature elements, creepy audio effects and more throughout the various speakers whenever appropriate, and never resulting in any dialogue or other audio elements that might be occurring simultaneously to become distorted or rendered inaudible.
-Overall, this is a magnificent 5.1 channel DTS-HD MA soundtrack that holds up effortlessly from start to finish and contributes its share of addition to fun to the overall viewing experience.
+The Blu-ray release features a 5.1 channel DTS-HD Master Audio soundtrack.
+This multichannel soundtrack is nothing short of magnificent and delivers a crisp, smooth and wildly aggressive audio presentation throughout.
+It constantly takes advantage of all five available channels in order to send everything from music, to bullets and other action effects, along with creature sounds and explosions, plus a whole lot more constantly whipping throughout the various speakers at every possible opportunity, and never resulting in any dialogue or other audio elements that might be occurring simultaneously becoming distorted or rendered inaudible in the process.
+Overall, this is a phenomenal 5.1 DTS-HD MA soundtrack that more than delivers every step of the way and never comes even remotely close to disappointing.